OlegArenz/gmmvi_reproducibility/README.rst

 4. We also had to restart several hyperparameter searches due to typos.

-The previously tried configs can be found under `evaluations/configs/exp3 (hyperopt)/previously_tried_grids <evaluations/configs/exp3 (hyperopt)/previously_tried_grids>`_
+The previously tried configs can be found under `evaluations/configs/exp3 (hyperopt)/previously_tried_grids <evaluations/configs/exp3 (hyperopt)/previously_tried_grids>`_.
-The 24 parameter-settings that were eventually used the select the best settings for the 10-seed evaluations can be found in `evaluations/configs/exp3 (hyperopt) <evaluations/configs/exp3 (hyperopt)>`_.
+The 24 parameter-settings that were eventually used for selecting the best settings for the 10-seed evaluations can be found in `evaluations/configs/exp3 (hyperopt) <evaluations/configs/exp3 (hyperopt)>`_.
 We stress that the additional evaluations mainly benefited SEPYFUX and SEPYRUX (which still perform worst among the tested candidates overall).
 The experiments were started using the run_exp3_<environment>.sh scripts that can be found in